 Anything serious is self-evident.
 Do people really need to be told not to murder and steal?

-Permalink Reply by Merlin Mercer on June 4, 2011 at 2:33am Ok.
+Ok.
 That's very well written Steve.
 I certainly agree with "large parts of religious 'morality' isn't based on reason."
 In my reply to Genice just above your post, I mention a couple blatantly obvious examples of what you're talking about.
 Namely stoning of women who commit adultery and bride kidnapping in Muslim countries.

-© 2013 Created by Morgan Matthew.
+© 2023 Created by Rebel.